You're smarter when you don't have to think about it.

 And what if I want to pause a week or get a crazy bonus or need more money?

-Two days before a scheduled deposit, we’ll shoot you an email with details about the withdrawal.
+On the day of your scheduled deposit, we'll shoot you an email with details about the withdrawal.
 We make it easy to skip it if you need the extra money.

 What other awesome ways do you have to put my money on autopilot?